jukov/android-junior-interview-questions/README.md

     - When you have some UI components to be used across various activities
     - When multiple view can be displayed side by side just like viewPager

-* **What is the difference between FragmentPagerAdapter vs FragmentStatePagerAdapter?**
+[//]: # (* **What is the difference between FragmentPagerAdapter vs FragmentStatePagerAdapter?**)
-    - FragmentPagerAdapter: Each fragment visited by the user will be stored in the memory but the view will be destroyed.
-When the page is revisited, then the view will be created not the instance of the fragment.
+[//]: # (    - FragmentPagerAdapter: Each fragment visited by the user will be stored in the memory but the view will be destroyed.
+When the page is revisited, then the view will be created not the instance of the fragment.)
-    - FragmentStatePagerAdapter: Here, the fragment instance will be destroyed when it is not visible to the user, except the saved state of the fragment.
+[//]: # (    - FragmentStatePagerAdapter: Here, the fragment instance will be destroyed when it is not visible to the user, except the saved state of the fragment.)

-* **What is the difference between adding/replacing fragment in backstack?** - [Learn from here](https://stackoverflow.com/questions/24466302/basic-difference-between-add-and-replace-method-of-fragment/24466345)
+[//]: # (* **What is the difference between adding/replacing fragment in backstack?** - [Learn from here]&#40;https://stackoverflow.com/questions/24466302/basic-difference-between-add-and-replace-method-of-fragment/24466345&#41;)

 * **Why is it recommended to use only the default constructor to create a `Fragment`?** - [Learn from here](https://www.youtube.com/watch?v=9EdvcycKP9A)